jozefg/blog/posts/2015-01-09-constructivism.md

 Now after Brouwer started talking about these ideas Arend Heyting decided to try to write down a logic that captured this notion of "proof is intuition".
-The result was this thing called constructive logic.
+The result was this thing called intuitionistic logic.
+This logic is part of a broader family of logics called "constructive logics".

 ## Constructive Logic